 TSLint reporter

-I was unable to find a plugin to export tslint errors to an html file as we did for JSHint.
-If this plugin becomes available I’ll add it to this post.
+I was unable to find a plugin to export TSLint errors to an HTML file as we did for JSHint.
+If this plugin becomes available, I’ll add it to this post.

-TSLint Configuration
+TSLint configuration

 Configuration information for TSLint is stored in a file named “tslint.json”.